ltn22/SCHC/README.md

 For this purpose, the Device is implemented on a LoPy module, which is able to transmit via LoRa and can be easily programmed in MicroPython.
 The infrastructure C/S is implemented with a Node.js by an HTTP Server which receives the raw compressed packet LPWAN payload frames in a POST message.
 The answer is included in the Acknowledgement of this POST message.

 # compression / decompression in Python

+Different classes are needed to implement compression and decompression.

+## Rule Manager

+RuleMngt.py defines RuleManager class which maintains the SCHC context.

+A ruleManager instance is created with a call the RuleManager()

+ RM = RuleManager()

+Then rules can be added using the addRule method:

+ RM.addRule(rule_coap0)
+ RM.addRule(rule_coap1)